Best 1 Year Fixed Rate Bonds

 No, the fixed bond is in your name; you can’t transfer it to someone else.
 However, once the fixed term ends, there’s nothing stopping you from transferring this money to another individual.

-Most one-year fixed bonds don’t allow any kind of withdrawals.
-However, those that do permit earlier access to your savings will almost certainly apply some form of penalty charge.
+Most one-year fixed bonds don’t allow any kind of withdrawals before the end of the term.
+The few accounts that do permit earlier access to your savings may offer lower interest rates and will almost certainly apply some form of penalty charge, such as a loss of interest.

 Bear in mind that, after opening a fixed rate bond, there may be a 14-day cooling off period, during which you can change your mind, cancel the account without penalty and get your deposit(s) back.

-One-year bonds typically pay higher rates than their ISA counterparts, but it’s worth checking our one-year ISA charts to compare the latest rates with the top one-year bonds available.
+One-year bonds typically pay higher rates than their ISA counterparts.
+For example, one-year bonds paid an average of 4.01% at the start of August compared to an average of 3.96% for one-year ISAs, according to Moneyfacts’ data.
+It’s worth checking our one-year ISA charts to compare the latest rates with the top one-year bonds available.

 Similarly, one-year bonds traditionally paid higher rates than easy access savings accounts, given their restrictions on withdrawals.
-However, in recent years, the leading easy access rates have been comparable to, or even higher, than the best one-year bonds.
+However, at the time of writing, the leading easy access rates are comparable to, or even higher, than the best 1 year fixed rate bonds.
+But, even though easy access accounts may pay higher rates initially, there is the risk that the rate could drop, By contrast, the rate on one-year bonds is fixed for the term and won’t be affected by any declines in savings rates.

 Yes.
 If a one-year bond allows it, any saver (including those aged over 60) can open the account online.